victorshinya/awesome-ibmcloud/README.md

 ## Contact

 Feel free to contact me for any discussion, question, or comment.
-You can find on my [Github page](https://github.com/victorshinya) or you can talk to me on [Twitter](https://twitter.com/victorshinya).
+You can find on my [GitHub page](https://github.com/victorshinya) or you can talk to me on [Twitter](https://twitter.com/victorshinya).